What is malignant mesothelioma?

 Localized fibrous tumor of the pleura

 This type of benign tumor can form in the pleura surrounding the lungs.
-It used to be called benign fibrous mesothelioma, but doctors now know that this tumor actually starts from tissue under the mesothelium and not from mesothelial cells.
+It used to be called benign fibrous mesothelioma, but doctors now know that this tumor actually does not start in mesothelial cells.
 This disease is usually benign, but about 1 in 10 are cancerous.
 A similar condition that starts in the peritoneum is called solitary fibrous tumor of the peritoneum.

 Benign cystic mesothelioma